0

 1. Keep it clean like a baby, not like a car.
 You don't need high powered jets, heavy scents or various foaming multi-colored soaps on you.
 Much like a baby's peachy butt, your lady garden needs gentle, perfume free soaps and for you to steer clear of gels, antiseptics or anything that promises to make you bubblegum flavored.

 3. Exercise.
 Running, walking, lifting, yoga or pilates are all great options.
-The list of things that help keep the pelvic floor toned is long and varied, so find something you love and know that you are helping your vag by doing so.
+The list of things that help keep the pelvic floor toned is long and varied, so find something you love and know that you are helping your lady bits by doing so.
 And hey, if you get really strong you can even invest in some kegel weights! ;)

 4. If you use a pad for any reason, be sure to change it regularly.
 Loose underwear can allow the pad to shift and aid in the transference of bacteria.